jkarakas/Disaster-Response-Pipeline/README.md

 - **The Flask app in the `./app` directory.**

+	When a user inputs a message into the app, the app returns classification results for all 36 categories.

 	**Usage:**
 	- From the `/app` directory Run the following command to run the web app: